cgxxcg/tsf-hd/README.md

 # TSF-OHIO
 The current code is running based on a patient's data (ID=540) in the Ohio dataset.

+You should have a subdirectory called "processedcsv" with "ohio540.csv" in it.

 To run the code:

 ```python main.py --data ohio540```